-This section describes how to install MPI on an SGI ICE X system that has already been installed.
+This topic explains how to install MPI on an SGI ICE X system.
 The instructions in this section update existing images instead of creating new ones.
 It should be noted that integrating MPI before cluster deployment is easier.

-SGI supplied media, such as SGI[®] MPI and SGI[®] Accelerate[TM] CDs, have embedded in them suggested package lists for each node type.
-The crepo command, used in the following example, makes use of these lists and indeed recomputes the lists when new media is added and then selected.
+The SGI® MPI and SGI® AccelerateTM software packages have embedded in them suggested package lists for each node type.
+The crepo command, used in the following example, makes use of these lists and recomputes the lists when new media is added and then selected.